NaerJeis/BORK/README.md

 # BORK

-C++ BORK API designed for rapid development is targeted at consumer level devices.
-Because of this it provides extended functionality compared to other general purpose API's, greater performance and realtime guarantees.
-It includes everything from basic data types, math functions, etc... to graphics renderers, physics solvers and AI simulators.
+C++ BORK API designed for rapid application development is designed as a complete C++ STD library alternatrive.
+Providing extended functionality compared to other general purpose API's, greater performance and realtime guarantees.
+It includes everything from basic data types, math functions, etc... to 3D graphics renderers, physics solvers and AI simulators.